 We can supply FD30 1/2 Hour fire doors and FD60 1 hour fire doors.

 On the 6th April 2007 regulations relating to fire doors were modified.

 Before the rule change, all doors of habitual rooms leading to the staircase in 3 storey dwellings needed to be SELF CLOSING FIRE DOORS.
 This meant that most doors would fall in to this category.
 The main exceptions would be ensuite bathrooms and cupboards.

 With the new regulations fire doors are still required, but the doors do not need to be self closing.
 The full government report can be found here

 On extentions involving a 3rd floor it will no longer be good enough to make your existing doors self closing where required.
 They will in fact need to be replaced by actual fire doors.
 These new fire doors like the new build regulations will not need to be self closing.
 You will need to have fire doors on all habital rooms leading to the staircase, same as the new build regulations

 See These Links that may be of use:

 http://www.bwfcertifire.org.uk/publications/fact-cards – opens new window

-Yes if you add acoustic seals.
+Yes, we add acoustic seals to all of our door sets as standard.
 New regulations in building requirements now include acoustics.
 A minimum decibel reduction of 29dB must be achieved.
-All of our fire doors will be able to perform to this new requirement if acoustic seals are added.
+All of our fire doors will be able to perform to this new requirement.